Direct powers, ultrapowers and cumulative powers: A hierarchy of cumulative direct powers

 \begin{proof} (1) Since $\exists x \varphi$ satisfies condition (i), it has no positive equalities.
 Taking away a quantifier does not change that fact, and so $\varphi$ still satisfies condition (i).

 (2) If condition (i), (ii) or (iii) of Definition \ref{def non collapsible} is satisfied, taking away a universal quantifier does not change their satisfaction.
-If condition (i) or (iii) of Definition \ref{def non collapsible 2} is satisfied, the conclusion is also trivial.
+If condition (i) of Definition \ref{def non collapsible 2} is satisfied, the conclusion is also trivial.